 Sticking to long-term programming on your bodybuilding journey is pointless if you’re not tracking your progress.
 You can’t know how to improve from the previous week if you didn’t write it down.
-Likewise, it would be best if you saw exactly how many reps, sets, and the weight you lifted so you could improve your numbers.
+Likewise, it would be best to see exactly how many reps, sets, and the weight you lifted so you could improve your numbers.

-This forced growth is the foundation of progressive overload theory, and it doesn’t work without a workout journal.
+This forced growth is the foundation of progressive overload theory and doesn’t work without a workout journal.
 You can also use a workout journal to look back several months to marvel at how much you’ve grown.
 Also, it will shock and inspire you to see where you started.

 Tracking your progress also includes monitoring and following your diet.
 In addition, we recommend using a program like MyFitnessPal to make your life easier.

-You can scan barcodes and look up your foods to know how many calories you’re consuming.
+You can scan barcodes and look up your foods to know how many calories you consume.
 It also breaks down the macronutrients of each food (proteins, carbs, and fats).
 Finally, this app will tell you how much salt, sugar, fiber, and other nutrients are in your diet.